andrewraim/vws/vignettes/outline.md

 	- The model of coding in C++ and exposing functions to R
 	- Explain that computations are kept on log-scale in the package and why we do it.
+	- vws namespace.
+But this could be pointed out in the first C++ example.
 3. Usage
 	a.
 Overview of API
 	b.
 Quick start in R